samthor/dhost/README.md

 # Magic

 The goal of this server is not to surprise you, and to avoid magic where possible.
-Its behvaior will never intentionally match any particular hosting platform's semantics.
+Its behavior will never intentionally match any particular hosting platform's semantics.

 Here are the exceptions: